Environmental consequences, risks, and issues of doing laundry.

 The average washing machine uses at least 51,000 litres of water every single year.
 To give that some context- that is as much water as you will drink in an entire lifetime.
 This water takes energy to clean, process, pump, and to be fed into your washing machine.
 It then takes more energy to be used, before it ends up going down the drain.
 Water costs money and providing and preparing it to be used costs money also, as well as taking a significant toll on the environment.
 A simple eco friendly, sustainable tip is to wait until you have a larger load to wash so you are not washing as frequently.

 Many of the laundry soaps and conditioners we use come in plastic packets.
 Some even come in plastic sachets, within plastic packets which makes the situation even worse.
-Using eco-friendly laundry products that are reusable, refillable, or come in recyclable and environmentally friendly packaging is a great solution to this problem.
-At Peace With The Wild we have a great selection of natural, vegan, cruelty free, chemical free, sustainable, zero waste, eco-friendly laundry products that are all supplied in plastic free, eco friendly packaging!
+Using eco-friendly laundry products and natural, eco wash powers that are reusable, refillable, or come in recyclable and environmentally friendly packaging is a great solution to this problem.
+At Peace With The Wild we have a great selection of natural, vegan, cruelty free, chemical free, sustainable, zero waste, eco-friendly laundry products, and eco wash powders that are all supplied in plastic free, eco friendly packaging!